ncp38/cs142-f23-inclass/src/lab7/questions.md

 adjacent letters to a single char.
 This function changes "yyzzza" into "yza"; "hello" into "helo"; "bookkeeper" to "bokeper"; and "zzzzz" to "z".

-Write some code to test this function in your main method.
+Write some test cases to evaluate this function in your main method.
 What words did you test?
 Do you think this function works?

 __Your answer here__